Oxsomi/core3/docs/graphics_api.md

 Once this instance is acquired, it can be used to query devices and to detect what API the runtime supports.

+*Note: Before creating a GraphicsInstance with shared linking, make sure to initialize the GraphicsInterface using GraphicsInterface_init.
+For dynamic libraries it is important to set GraphicsInterface_instance and Platform_instance correctly to the final exe/dll's instance to ensure the same exact settings and memory allocation is handled by the same instance.*

 ### Properties

 - application: The name and version of the application.